 Donor cultivation is something that every fundraiser wants to improve, but when we analyzed the email cultivation practices of 253 nonprofits, we found there are major opportunities for growth.

-There are lots of ways that you can cultivate your donors, but which ones exist that are proven to work and are actually simple to implement?
+There are lots of ways that you can cultivate your donors, but which ones are actually proven to work and simple to implement?

-With these 3 easy to apply donor cultivation strategies you’ll see real applications and real data, proving they work, so that you can craft a donor cultivation plan that is sure to bring you lasting results.
+With these 3 donor cultivation strategies below, you’ll see real applications and real data, proving they work, so that you can craft a donor cultivation plan that will start to lead to better results.